alleyinteractive/ad-layers/README.md

 ## Hooks and Filters

 There are numerous action hooks and filters available throughout the plugin to customize the functionality as needed.
-These can be clearly found in the plugin source and a full digest will be added to this document in the next round of development.
+These are listed below by type and class.
+For further information on specifically what can be done with each hook, please reference it in the source code which is documented throughout.

+### Action Hooks by Class
+*Ad_Layers_DFP*

+ad_layers_dfp_before_setup
+ad_layers_dfp_after_setup
+ad_layers_dfp_custom_targeting
+ad_layers_dfp_after_ad_slots

 ## Future Enhancements

 The next round of development on this plugin will include the following enhancements:
 - Frontend Javascript framework for ad refresh, lazy loading for ad viewability, and other features.
-- Ad Layer shortcode
 - Additional caching
-- Additional documentation
-- Fixes for any reported bugs